 Delirium Tremens is One of the Most Severe Symptoms of Alcohol Withdrawal

 Arguably the most severe of all symptoms of alcohol withdrawal is delirium tremens or DTs.
-Delirium tremens is not common during an alcohol detox.
+Delirium tremens is not common while undergoing treatment at an alcohol detox center.
 In fact, it occurs in just about five percent of patients.

 There is no guaranteed way to tell if a patient will experience DTs during detox.
 That’s why all patients should choose to detox in a secure and supervised medical facility.
 Should DTs become an issue, it is vital that emergency care is available.